yc22305/CubeSat/README.md

 - As for Matlab --- (2018/06/28 updated):
 `pulse_modulator` is a simulation program for the attitude control system.
 The stretegy is credited to [this paper]( https://www.sciencedirect.com/science/article/pii/S1270963805000908).

+- As for PC_terminal --- (2018/07/25 updated):
+`serial_communication` is a ROS package for PC to communicate with our CubeSat through bluetooth or serials.

 Details of function usage and parameter setting are stated by comments in each code file.

 ##### [NOTE:]